-Remember that a painting – before being a battle horse, a nude woman, or an anecdote of some sort – is essentially a flat surface covered with colours, put together in a certain order”.
-It’s all about the eye, he means, and it’s true that his paintings should always be looked at with symbolism in mind because Denis was the “Nabi of the beautiful icons”.
+Remember that a painting – before being a battle horse, a nude woman, or an anecdote of some sort – is essentially a flat surface covered with colors, put together in a certain order”.
+It’s all about the eye, he means, and it’s true that his paintings should always be looked at with symbolism in mind because Denis was the “Nabi of the beautiful icons.